- About Us

 For more than 40 years he has been a progressive activist, author and public speaker.
 In the 1970’s he and his brother, Michael, successfully sued the FBI and CIA to force the release of 300,000 previously secret documents about their parents.
 He earned undergraduate and graduate degrees in Anthropology from the University of Michigan, graduated law school in 1985, and was admitted to the Massachusetts Bar.

-In 1990, after leaving private practice, Robert founded the Rosenberg Fund for Children and now serves as its Executive Director.
-The RFC, which celebrated its 20th anniversary in 2010, provides for the educational and emotional needs of both targeted activist youth and children in this country whose parents have been harassed, injured, jailed, lost jobs or died in the course of their progressive activities.
-In its two decades, the Fund has awarded almost $5 million in grants to benefit hundreds of children.
+In 1990, after leaving private practice, Robert started the Rosenberg Fund for Children and now serves as its Executive Director.
+The RFC provides for the educational and emotional needs of both targeted activist youth and children in this country whose parents have been harassed, injured, jailed, lost jobs or died in the course of their progressive activities.
+In its more than two decades, the Fund has awarded over $5.1 million in grants to benefit hundreds of children.